NotAName320/Henson/README.md

 successfully got Henson to work, please contact me and tell me how you did it!
 (or even better file a pull request)

+## Updating Henson
+Simply drag the new files on top of the old ones and replace them.
+The program will automatically update the settings file and database with new features!

 ## Acknowledgements
 Thanks to:
 - The people listed in the